 Stoneywood Cricket Club and Dyce Cricket Club merged in 1991.
 When the two clubs came together, they fielded teams in Grades One and Four of the Grades but had let their respective junior sections drift into a state of disrepair.
 In 1994 the club entered the Strathmore and Perthshire Union and won it in both 1996 and 1997 with the latter triumph being followed by success in a play-off to enter the Scottish National Cricket Leagues.
 A successful 1998 saw the club reach the dizzy heights of the SNCL Premier League for 1999 but that proved a step too far.
-Following a reorganization of the SNCL in 2004 the club’s 1st XI now plies its trade in the Eastern Premier League which is the feeder league to the CSL Eastern Premier League with the 2nd XI in the Strathmore and Perthshire Cricket Union (SPCU) Championship, and a 3rd XI in Grade Two of the Aberdeenshire Cricket Association, the 3rd XI in the Strathmore Union Division 1 and a Development XI has started for our older juniors to play with some of our senior players against local senior teams on a Sunday.
+Following a reorganization of the SNCL in 2004 the club’s 1st XI now plies its trade in the Eastern Premier League which is the highest tier in Scottish cricket.
+We also have a 2nd XI in the Strathmore and Perthshire Cricket Union (SPCU) Championship, and a 3rd XI in Grade Two of the Aberdeenshire Cricket Association and a Div1 XI in the Strathmore and Perthshire Cricket Union Division 1.

 Alongside the progress by the senior sides has been the creation of a vibrant junior section.
 Led by Jan Stander, an ECB Level 3 coach, this involves coaching in the local Primary Schools to generate the conveyor belt of players for the future, running age-group sides at U11, U13, U15 and U18s as well as actively contributing to the Aberdeen City/Shire Cricket Development Group through the provision of support from within the club’s volunteer administrators and coaches.
 We also run a very successfully AllStars programme aimed at 5-8 year olds and 8-11 year olds respectively, which has around 50 kids participating every week!
 This is ran alongside junior training on a Friday night at the club.